-Thanks for your interest in learning more about how Golden Valley generates and distributes power in Interior Alaska.
-Below is an abbreviated list of our generation facilities and tour descriptions.
+Thanks for your interest in learning more about how Golden Valley generates and distributes power within Interior Alaska.
+Below is an abbreviated list of our generation facilities.

-Keep in mind that participants are required to wear thick soled boots or tennis shoes when touring the facilities.
+Sould a tour be scheduled, keep in mind that participants are required to wear thick-soled boots or tennis shoes when touring the facilities.
 Hard hats and safety glasses are also required and will be provided by GVEA.

 Eva Creek Wind

 Eva Creek is located 14 miles from Healy at the top of the 10-mile Ferry gravel road.
 A railroad/pedestrian bridge spans the Nenana River and provides the only access to the Ferry Road.
 The Ferry Road is public, and anyone is welcome to ride their bike or hike up to the Eva Creek Wind site.